maxharlow/newsagent/README.md

 Development
 -----------

-For development it is much easier to run Newsagent outside of Docker.
+If you are developing Newsagent it is much easier to run it outside of Docker.

 You will need [Node] (https://nodejs.org/en/), [Docker] (https://www.docker.com/products/docker-engine), and [Docker Machine] (https://www.docker.com/products/docker-machine).